codemercs-com/node-cm-lw14udr-hid/README.md

 **Error codes:**
 0: No Error
 1: No LED-Warrior14UDR with given serial found/connected
-2: DALI bus is busy (someone is active on the bus)
+2: Bus is busy (someone is active on the bus)
-4: DALI bus fault (no bus, short or other fatal errors)
+4: Bus fault (no bus, short or other fatal errors)
 8: Input error in JSON object
 16: General bus error